bremoran/suit-update-management/draft-moran-suit-update-management.md

 # A. Full CDDL {#full-cddl}

 To be valid, the following CDDL MUST have the SUIT Manifest CDDL prepended to it.
-The SUIT CDDL is defined in {{I-D.ietf-suit-manifest#full-cddl}}
+The SUIT CDDL is defined in {{full-cddl (full-cddl)<I-D.ietf-suit-manifest}} in {{I-D.ietf-suit-manifest}}.

 ~~~ CDDL
 {::include draft-moran-suit-update-management.cddl}